‘Quantico’ Won’t Return For Season 4, But The Recruits Are Shipping Off To A Slew Of New Projects

 No, there will be no Quart-ico, the third season of Quantico will be its last.
 The series cancellation was announced in May, and hopefully the finale will be satisfying as a conclusion.
 It's hard to believe that this show, which premiered in 2015, has only had three seasons total, despite its high-profile debut.
 The third season brought a lot of changes, both in story and cast, but it's still sad to see these FBI recruits go.

 Production has been finished for quite a while, so what is the cast up to now?
 Some actors, who left or were killed off in earlier seasons, have already started popping up elsewhere.
 Graham Rogers, for example, has been in everything from Ray Donovan to Atypical and a new Chuck Lorre comedy.
 Aunjanue Ellis was in Designated Survivor.
-Jay Armstrong Johnson, who pops up occasionally, is playing Raoul in Phantom of the Opera on Broadway right now.
-Tate Ellington was on Shameless.
+Jay Armstrong Johnson, who pops up occasionally, played Raoul in Phantom of the Opera on Broadway, and Tate Ellington was on Shameless.

 The first two seasons of Quantico are available to stream on Netflix, and the third will presumably follow suit.
 Until then, here are some other places you can find the Quantico cast now that the series is over.